RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

   •	Laptop running LabVIEW 2019 or later

 **Software Used**
-•	LabVIEW (for test automation and NI MyDAQ control)
+•	LabVIEW and NI MAX (for test automation and NI MyDAQ control)
 •	Arduino IDE (for firmware development)

 **Key Challenges Overcome**